5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 # Thinkpad T490 Hackintosh OpenCore
- OpenCore EFI folder and config for running macOS Ventura on the Lenovo Thinkpad T490
+OpenCore EFI folder and config for running macOS Ventura on the Lenovo Thinkpad T490…

+:nut_and_bolt: :construction: **WORK IN PROGRESS…**